Glueglue

 DORA metrics matter because they are the only engineering metrics with rigorous academic research backing their correlation to business outcomes.
 The DORA team surveyed over 32,000 professionals across multiple years and found that:

 These are not just vanity metrics.
-The research shows that teams with better DORA metrics also have:
+The in my experience, that teams with better DORA metrics also have:

 What it measures: How often your organization successfully releases to production.